Nexedi/jio/docs/revision_storages.rst

     });

 #.
-Create the namecard on your smartphone
+Create the namecard on your smartphone:

    .. code-block:: javascript